ufan/k4hep-doc/docs/source/dd4hep/dd4hep.rst

     }

     // 5. optionally overwrite the function to create VolSurface.
-    //    It's invoked for each ~DetElement~ of the subdetector template <typename UserData>
+    //    It's invoked for every ~DetElement~ in the subdetector's geometry sub-branch template <typename UserData>
     void Installer<UserData>::install(dd4hep::DetElement component, dd4hep::PlacedVolume pv)   {
       // component: a detector element; pv: the placeVolume of this detector element